Nutomic/ibis/README.md

 Then open the site at [127.0.0.1:8080](http://127.0.0.1:8080/).
 Alternatively you can run `./scripts/watch.sh` to rebuild backend and frontend automatically on code changes (requires [cargo-watch](https://crates.io/crates/cargo-watch)).

+By default the frontend runs on port 8080, which can be changed with env var `TRUNK_SERVE_PORT`.
+The backend port is 8081 and can be changed with `IBIS_BACKEND_PORT`.

 ## License

 [AGPL](LICENSE)